codeChutney/codeChutney.github.io/_posts/2020-07-29-tech-resume-tips.md

 2. Font size: > 10.5 and <12.
 3. DRY - Don't repeat yourself.
 Try not to repeat words either.
 4. Run it through [Grammarly](https://www.grammarly.com/).
-5. Run it through a scanner, so that you can beat an ATS(applicant tracking systems) - https://resumeworded.com/resume-scanner.
+5. Run it through a [scanner](https://resumeworded.com/resume-scanner), so that you can beat an ATS(applicant tracking systems).
 6. Include a Skills list so that you beat whatever keyword scanner the company might be using.
 Example:

 ```